Why South Korea's President Demands a World Cup Investigation After the Team's Early Exit

 The flashpoint at this World Cup was his decision to leave captain Son Heung-min out of the starting line-up for the must-win South Africa game — a match South Korea needed only to draw, and went on to lose.
 The backlash was intense enough that a broadcaster reportedly blurred Hong’s face during his post-match news conference.
 He admitted afterwards that he was struggling to understand what had gone wrong, and resigned days later as the calls for change grew.

-What could the investigation look at?
+What is the investigation examining?

-| Likely focus of a review | Why it’s in question |
+| Focus of the investigation | Why it’s in question |

 |---|---|